mappls-api/mapmyindia-rest-api/mapmyindia-routing-api/readme.md

 	- `hint`: Unique internal identifier of the segment (ephemeral, not constant over data updates) This can be used on subsequent request to significantly speed up the query and to connect multiple services.
 E.g. you can use the hint value obtained by the nearest query as hint values for route inputs.
 	- `name`:  Name of the street the coordinate snapped to.
 	- `location`: longitude, latitude pair describing the snapped location of the waypoint.
+	- `distance`: distance to snapped location from actual location.

 ### Notes
 1. An intersection gives a full representation of any cross-way the path passes bay.
 For every step, the very first intersection (intersections[0]) corresponds to the location of the StepManeuver.
 Further intersections are listed for every cross-way until the next turn instruction.